CodeScop/Oge-Mai-Field-Guide/forestresources.md

   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - later Hunt

-- **Late Aug 2020 Sources Outside the Hunt:**
+- **Late Sept 2020 Sources Outside the Hunt:**

-  Late August 2020 sources are - wait for it - BLUE.
+  Late September 2020 sources are PURPLE.
+(We're focusing in on the Dust now!)

-  ...
-I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
-Look up their wordcount and infer their drops as you will.

-  - Global Battles: Vi, Viyusa, Awa
+  - Global Battles: Vi (5 minutes for 1-4), Viyu (15 minutes for 3-14), Viyusa (25 minutes for 5-20)
-  - LF Battles: (monster unlocked by later game)
+  - LF Battles: Spirit Wignow (450 words for 4-5)
-  - MT Battles: Ardii, Lorsa & (monster unlocked by later game)
+  - MT Battles: Ardis (70 words for 0-1), Assassin (1400 words for 14), Villager (1300 words for 13)
   - FOREST EXPEDITION:
-    - BC Battles: Sacer (may be a leftover from wings last month, may be removed)
-    - FB Battles: Ardii, (monster unlocked by later game)
+    - BC Battles: Sacer (120 words for 1-2), Xuso (450 words for 4-5)
+    - FB Battles: Ardis (70 words for 0-1), Spirit Ardia (80 words for 0-1)
-    - SC, TT, GL Battles: Global, Hunt Only (was Gobkey overlooked?)
+    - SC, TT, GL Battles: Hunt only
+  - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)